 JHS Pedals Little Black Buffer

-Last but not least is the JHS Pedals Little Black Buffer (link to check the price on Amazon).
+Last but not least is the JHS Pedals Little Black Buffer.
 This pedal is dead simple and offers a very small footprint.

 One input and one output.
 It doesn't get much simple than the Little Black Buffer.
 Sure it's not fancy.
 However, it works amazingly well; sounds great; has a small footprint, and is very affordable.